 Go outside your comfort zone

 Many companies have been using the traditional four P’s for decades, and many of those with great success.
-Often, this means companies will need to extend outside of their comfort zones to position their brands these new, expanded ways.
+Often, this means companies will need to extend outside of their comfort zones to position their brands in these new, expanded ways.

-Consider Yoplait, the global yogurt brand owned by food giant General Mills.
+Consider Yoplait, the global yoghurt brand owned by food giant General Mills.
 Consumers typically associate big food companies with mass-production methods and plastic packaging.
 Companies like these are more typically accustomed to using traditional 4 P’s approaches such as pricing and promotions to attract and retain customers.
 But Yoplait recently found itself contending with an influx of newer brands, including the Greek yogurt brand, Chobani, that emphasise and compete on meaningful connections to authentic food traditions.

 In response, Yoplait pivoted toward a focus on customer relevance.
 Yoplait found that consumers often take pride in using products with a connection to an authentic national tradition — whether Italian olive oil, or Greek and Icelandic yogurt.
-Recognising that its long history of making French yogurt could be turned into a market advantage, it embraced a traditional French method in which yogurt is cultured and sold in small individual glass pots.
-As a yogurt executive at General Mills noted, “The simplicity of this idea, that this is a French method, coming from a French brand, with a French name — that’s authenticity.”
+Recognising that its long history of making French yoghurt could be turned into a market advantage, it embraced a traditional French method in which yoghurt is cultured and sold in small individual glass pots.
+As a yoghurt executive at General Mills noted, “The simplicity of this idea, that this is a French method, coming from a French brand, with a French name — that’s authenticity.”
 It is also something both Yoplait and its customers can take pride in.

 The company is, at the same time, enhancing its relevance to customers in other ways.
 For example, it also recognised customers’ desire to feel protected.
-Their new “Oui” French yogurt product is all-natural, non-GMO, and promotes its very simple ingredient list.
+Their new “Oui” French yoghurt product is all-natural, non-GMO, and promotes its very simple ingredient list.

 It’s still too early to tell whether this targeted initiative will translate into increased sales.
 Nonetheless, it is a noteworthy example of a company purposefully pivoting to an approach that extends beyond its norms to be relevant to customers.